ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 As one can see the only required command-line parameter of the server is a configuration file.
 The latter shall contain the necessary information for running the balancer server and connecting to translation servers.
 The configuration file content is covered in section [Configuration file](#balancer-config-file) below.
 Once the load balancer is started there is still a way to change some of its run-time parameters.
 The latter can be done with a balancer console explained in the [Balancer console](#balancer-console) section below.

 #### Balancer config file

-In order to start the load balancer one must have a valid configuration file for it.
-The latter stores the minimum set of parameter values needed to run the balancer server.
-Among other things, this config file specifies the location of the translation servers to connect to.
-A template configuration file is: `[Project-Folder]/cfg/balancer.cfg`.
-The content of this file is self explanatory and contains a significant amount of comments.
+In order to start the server, one must have a valid configuration file for it.
+The latter stores the minimum set of parameter values needed to run the load balancer.
+A template configuration file is given by: `[Project-Folder]/cfg/balancer.cfg`, the following example configuration files are also available:
+- `[Project-Folder]/demo/no-tls/configs/balancer.cfg`
+- `[Project-Folder]/demo/tls/configs/balancer-mixed-tls.cfg`

+Among other things, the config file specifies the location of the translation servers or other balancers to aggregate.

 When run with a properly formed configuration file, **bpbd-balancer** gives the following output.
 Note the `-d info3` option ensuring additional information output during starting up and connecting to translation servers.

 ```
-$ bpbd-balancer -d info3 -c ../balancer.cfg
+$ bpbd-balancer -d info3 -c ../demo/no-tls/configs/balancer.cfg
 <...>
 USAGE: The requested debug level is: 'INFO3', the maximum build level is 'INFO3' the set level is 'INFO3'
 USAGE: Loading the server configuration option from: ../balancer.cfg